usnistgov/trec-browser/browser/src/docs/trec18/entity/runs.md

 - :material-upload: **Submission:** 9/21/2009
 - :fontawesome-solid-user-gear: **Type:** automatic
 - :material-fingerprint: **MD5:** `de038de7ad31a58ca20f8a354dfff186`
-- :material-text: **Run description:** We just use the narrative field of the original query to retrieve and select result entities.
-After that, language model is used to compute the score of the entity.
-This method use the topic generation model with nonuniform priory to compute the score of the result entity.
+- :material-text: **Run description:** This method use the topic generation model with nonuniform priory to compute the score of the result entity.

 ---
 #### UdSmuTU